For events

 AI agents aren't sold off the shelf.
 They're tuned for you.

 inqa isn't a SaaS subscription.
-We work alongside your team — tuning the conversation, the qualification, the routing, the brand voice — against the conversion goals that matter to you.
+You run it like a Google or Meta campaign, while our team — helps you set it up, tailored to your information and brand voice, tune the conversation, the qualification, the routing, the brand voice — against the conversion goals that matter to you.
+Live and running across every surface.
+Ready in weeks, not months.

 The whole point